jens-maus/RaspberryMatic/home-assistant-addon/README.md

 For a detailed documentation please refer to the "Documentation" tab of the installed Add-on or consult the [online documentation](https://github.com/jens-maus/RaspberryMatic/wiki/Installation-HomeAssistant) available in the RaspberryMatic GitHub project.
 Also note, that after having installed the Add-on you also have to setup the [HomeMatic integration](https://github.com/jens-maus/RaspberryMatic/wiki/HomeAssistant-Integration) part in Home Assistant itself so that your Home Assistant is able to see and use the HomeMatic/homematicIP devices of your RaspberryMatic CCU.

-:warning: **If you're using a HM-MOD-RPI-PCB or RPI-RF-MOD** make sure to [enable the UART interface](https://github.com/jens-maus/RaspberryMatic/wiki/Installation-HomeAssistant#using-homeassistant-os) of the Pi !
+:warning: Please note, that if you are going to use a `RPI-RF-MOD` or `HM-MOD-RPI-PCB` RF module connected to the GPIO of a Raspberry Pi or other SBC you have to make sure to explicitly [enable the UART interface](https://github.com/jens-maus/RaspberryMatic/wiki/Installation-HomeAssistant#using-homeassistant-os) of these systems.

 ## License